arcticoder/polymer-fusion-framework/README.md

 Changes in this hedging pass

-- Replaced absolutist and promotional language (e.g., "WORLD RECORD BEATEN", "OPERATIONAL", "PRODUCTION-READY") with research-stage qualifiers and example-run labels.
+- Replaced absolutist and promotional language (e.g., "WORLD RECORD BEATEN", "OPERATIONAL", "not production-ready / research-stage") with research-stage qualifiers and example-run labels.
 - Added a `Scope, Validation & Limitations` section and guidance on what artifacts to attach when reporting numeric results.
 - Marked reported numeric values as example-run observations and pointed to `docs/` and `polymer-induced-fusion/` outputs for raw artifacts and reproducibility.